Medical Policy

 Background/Overview

 Coblation (that is, cold ablation) is a form of bipolar radiofrequency energy technology in which the current does not pass directly into the tissue, thereby producing minimal thermal injury to surrounding tissues.
 The mechanism of action involves combining bipolar radiofrequency energy with a conductive solution such as gel or saline.
 An electrode wand device forms a vapor that subsequently breaks down, producing ions in a gas plasma layer.
 The formed reactive plasma particles are able to break molecular bonds within the targeted tissue.
-The ArthroCare Corporation has created Coblation devices for intraoperative use to assist with hemostasis in a number of surgical settings including cosmetic, urology, spine and neurology, ear, nose and throat, gynecology, and laparoscopy/general surgery.
+The ArthroCare Corporation created Coblation devices for intraoperative use to assist with hemostasis in a number of surgical settings including cosmetic, urology, spine and neurology, ear, nose and throat, gynecology, and laparoscopy/general surgery.
+ArthroCare has been acquired by Smith & Nephew.

 The U.S. Food and Drug Administration (FDA) granted 510(k) clearance to ArthroCare TOPAZ ArthroWands (FDA, 2006) and the Werewolf Coblation System and Coblation Halo Wand (FDA, 2019) as Class II electrosurgical cutting and coagulation devices.
 Commercially available Coblation devices (ArthroCare Sports Medicine) include a broad range of surgical wands used by orthopedic surgeons to perform minimally invasive arthroscopic procedures to the ankle and foot, elbow, hip, knee, shoulder, and wrist, and may involve soft tissue debridement, subacromial decompression, meniscal removal and sculpting, or tendon debridement.